jeremenichelli/jeremenichelli.github.io/_posts/2015-03-26-how-to-shuffle-an-array.md

 ### Using sort, just don't

-Don't get me wrong, I think <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort" target="_blank">sort</a> is great, but when it's use for its original purpose which is to establish a new known order in an array.
+Don't get me wrong, I think <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort" target="_blank">sort</a> is great, but when it's used for its original purpose which is to establish a new known order in an array.
 For that you need a criteria and a compare function that responds to it.
 Random isn't a known order and has no criteria, but well, here's the little monster I found out there...

 ```js
 array.sort(function() { return 0.5 - Math.random() });